berkeley-scf/tutorial-databases/index.md

 There are a variety of relational database management systems (DBMS).
 Some that are commonly used by the intended audience of this tutorial are SQLite, PostgreSQL, and mySQL.
-We’ll concentrate on SQLite (because it is simple to use on a single machine) and PostgreSQL (because is is a popular open-source DBMS that is a good representative of a client-server model and has some functionality that SQLite lacks).
+We’ll concentrate on SQLite and DuckDB (because they are simple to use on a single machine) and PostgreSQL (because is is a popular open-source DBMS that is a good representative of a client-server model and has some functionality that SQLite lacks).

+#### 3.1.2 Serverless DBMS

-SQLite is quite nice in terms of being self-contained - there is no server-client model, just a single file on your hard drive that stores the database and to which you can connect to using the SQLite shell, R, Python, etc. However, it does not have some useful functionality that other DBMS have.
-For example, you can’t use `ALTER TABLE` to modify column types or drop columns.
+SQLite and DuckDB are quite nice in terms of being self-contained - there is no server-client model, just a single file on your hard drive that stores the database.
+There is no database process running on the computer; rather SQLite or DuckDB are embedded within the host process (e.g., Python or R).
+(There are also command line interfaces (CLI) for both SQLite and DuckDB that you can start from the command line/terminal.)

-#### 3.1.2 NoSQL databases
+#### 3.1.3 NoSQL databases

 NoSQL (not only SQL) systems have to do with working with datasets that are not handled well in traditional DBMS, and not specifically about the